-Biological detergents have specially created enzymes which break down common stains and dirt to give a more effective clean than those without them.
+Biological detergents have enzymes added to them that break down common stains and dirt to give a more effective clean than those without.

-Because these enzymes do most of the cleaning and you’re not relying on heat as much to break down stains, you can wash your clothes at lower temperatures.
-This is great for delicate items or clothes you wear every day, as they won’t wear out as quickly in a cooler wash.
+Because these enzymes do most of the cleaning and you’re not relying on heat to break down stains, you can wash your clothes at lower temperatures.
+This is great for delicate items or clothes you wear regularly, as the colours won't fade as much as they would in a hotter wash.

-While bio detergents are great for getting the cleanest clothes possible, some people might have reactions to the enzymes and can suffer mild skin irritation.
-If you’re washing young children’s clothes or someone in your family has sensitive skin, it’s a good idea to use a non-bio detergent instead.
+While bio detergents are great for getting the cleanest clothes possible on a cooler wash, some people can have reactions to the enzymes and can suffer mild skin irritation.
+If you’re washing young children’s clothing or someone in your family has sensitive skin, it’s a good idea to use a non-bio detergent instead.

 ✓ Better cleaning at lower temperatures